fatchip-Stefan/oxid-5/Readme.md

 * logoclaim.gif

 3. Copy the content of "copy this" into your shop root-folder (where config.inc.php lies).
-4. Activate the "Payone FinanceGate"
+4. Activate the "PAYONE Payment for Oxid eShop"

 If you updating from version 2.x or higher:
-1. Deactivate the "Payone FinanceGate"
+1. Deactivate the "PAYONE Payment for Oxid eShop"
 2. Copy the content of "copy this" into your shop root-folder (where config.inc.php lies).
-3. Activate the "Payone FinanceGate"
+3. Activate the "PAYONE Payment for Oxid eShop"

 ## Notice
 When you are using the creditcard iframe payment-method there is no transaction-id ( txid ) in the moment where the order is created.
 The transaction-id will be filled in seconds later, when the first "TransactionStatus" from Payone comes in.
 So when using pixi or another ERP where the transaction-id is needed, make sure to export the order only when the transaction-id is already there.